Archived Campaigns & Projects

 Katal in Connecticut (2015-2025)

 For nearly a decade, Katal organized in Connecticut to build power and cut correctional populations, shut down jails and prisons, and invest in real safety: housing, health care, education, jobs.
-We ended our work in the state in mid-2025, but the fight goes on
+We ended our work in the state in mid-2025.
+Archival materials can be found on this page.

 With our partners at Unchained and A Little Piece of Light, Katal founded and built the #LessIsMoreNY parole reform campaign to change how New York addressed non-criminal, technical violations of parole.
 The Less Is More NY coalition included over 300 organizations, law enforcement officials, faith groups, and more.
 In 2021, the Less is More NY coalition passed historic legislation to reform the parole system, and then monitored its implementation in the years since.
 Among the biggest parole reform measures ever passed, Less Is More has improved public safety while cutting the parole population by more than 50%, reducing the prison population, and contributing to the closure of at least six state prisons.
+After the reforms passed, we spent the next few years focused on implementation.
 By 2022, more than 8,000 people had earned early discharge from parole.
 Here’s the archived landing page to the old #LessIsMoreNY website.
-And you can find the materials for the #LessIsMoreNY campaign here.
+And you can find additional materials for the #LessIsMoreNY campaign here.

 Albany lead (project (2016 – 2019)

-In 2016, Katal helped to launch a pre-arrest diversion project in Albany, NY, known as Law Enforcement Assisted Diversion.
-The project, Albany LEAD, emerged from community-based demands for alternatives to arrest and jails for low-level offenses.
-Katal served as project facilitator until we resigned in 2019.
+In 2016, Katal helped to build and launch a pre-arrest diversion project in Albany, NY, known as Law Enforcement Assisted Diversion.
+Albany LEAD emerged from community-based demands for alternatives to arrest and jails for low-level offenses.
+In 2017, we produced the one-year report on the program.
+Katal served as facilitator of the Albany LEAD policy coordinating group until we resigned in 2019.

 Kalief Browder, a young man from the Bronx, was accused of stealing a backpack, arrested, and sent to Rikers, where he spent three harrowing years.
 Kalief maintained his innocence, the charges were eventually dropped and he was released.
 But his family continued the fight for justice and Kalief’s story came to exemplify the horrors of Rikers and a broken system.
 Katal’s first statewide legislative campaign, was launched in 2016 to pass Kalief’s Law, was aimed at ensuring everyone’s constitutional right to a speedy trial.
 In 2018, the fight for speedy trial reform was folded into larger pretrial reform efforts, including bail reform.
 Find some of our archived speedy trial reform campaign materials here.